Tanmayrg1999/HTML-and-PHP-Web-Pages-for-A-student-Campus-Selection-process/README.md

 6. Easy way to see your profile details.

 7. Create, Edit and generate resume with minimal tasking

-8.Application had minimalist design for generating a user resume,and the generated resume was in a quite structured way.
+8. Application had minimalist design for generating a user resume,and the generated resume was in a quite structured way.

-9.There was a index page where user can learn about system seek for help etc.It covered the heuristic of Flexibility and efficiency of use.
+9. There was a index page where user can learn about system seek for help etc.It covered the heuristic of Flexibility and efficiency of use.

 10.Navigation bar found on every page allows user to access elements through all pages freely.Heuristic which focused was User Control and Freedom.